duckietown/book-devmanual-lx/src/consume/03-instructions-how-to-build-duckietown-lx-environment.md

 Time: 29 seconds
 Documentation: Skipped
 ====================================================================================

-IMPORTANT: Always ask yourself, can I do better than that?

 ```

 For more information about what is happening during your build process, you can run any `dts code` command in debug